1st December 2020

 Part Two.
 Berlin.
 November 1993

-Richard waited at Tegal for the late afternoon flight from London, and saw Nuno emerge from passport control with a large canvass bag effortlessly slung over his shoulder.
+Richard waited at Tegal for the late afternoon flight from London, and saw Nuno, a large canvass bag effortlessly slung over his shoulder, emerge from passport control.
 He seemed to be capable of only two expressions; menacing inquisition, and unrestrained joviality.
 He wore the first when he came out into the small crowd that congregated around the gate, and changed into the second, the second he saw Richard.